-1 See, for example, Schmalensee (1981) and Aguirre, Cowan and Vickers (2010) for an explicit decomposition of the change in social welfare into these two effects: the misallocation effect and the output effect.
+&lt;sup>1 See, for example, Schmalensee (1981) and Aguirre et al. (2010) for an explicit decomposition of the change in social welfare into these two effects: the misallocation effect and the output effect.

-2 See Schmalensee (1981), Varian (1985) and Schwartz (1990).
+&lt;sup>2 See Schmalensee (1981), Varian (1985) and Schwartz (1990).

-3 It is assumed throughout the paper that all markets are served under both pricing policies, uniform pricing and price discrimination.
+&lt;sup>3 It is assumed throughout the paper that all markets are served under both pricing policies, uniform pricing and price discrimination.
 The possibility that price discrimination opens up new markets (and that may even yield to Pareto improvements) has been analyzed for instance by Hausman and Mackie-Mason (1988).

-4 Many papers have analyzed oligopolistic price discrimination under price competition, including Holmes (1989), Corts (1998), Dastidar (2006), Adachi and Matsushima (2014), Adachi and Fabinger (2019) and Chen, Li and Schwartz (2019).
+&lt;sup>4 Many papers have analyzed oligopolistic price discrimination under price competition, including Holmes (1989), Corts (1998), Dastidar (2006), Adachi and Matsushima (2014), Adachi and Fabinger (2019) and Chen et al. (2019).